As I already mentioned on the FPV camera page, we are using analog cameras so obviously the FPV video transmitter is an analog RF transmitter.

 With my particular setup, I'm getting up to 3 kilometers (about 2 miles) of viewable video on a good day (dry dust free air), and still have good radio control at that distance (JR X9503 radio with a Spektrum AR8000 receiver).

-I'm by the way using an Immersion RC 600mW 5.8GHz FPV video transmitter so it's on the extreme edge of having almost too much video transmit power output; but it does have enough "punch" to allow me to fly behind trees and shrubs with 5.8GHz when I'm flying fairly close to my location and to be honest, that is the only time I've felt the need to fly that low (flying close in).
-Most of the time I like to fly at 100 to 300 meters above the ground and am always in line of sight at that altitude.
+I'm by the way using an Immersion RC 600mW 5.8GHz FPV video transmitter so it's on the extreme edge of having almost too much video transmit power output; but it does have enough "punch" to allow me to fly behind trees and shrubs with 5.8GHz when I'm flying fairly close to my location.
+To be honest, that is the only time I've felt the need to fly that low (flying close in).
+Most of the time I like to fly at 50 to 100 meters above the ground and am always in line of sight at that altitude.

 The large majority of FPV video transmitters also allow you to choose between several different transmit channels within the specific frequency band.
 For example, that Immersion 5.8GHz transmitter I use has seven different channel selections (5.740, 5.760, 5.780, 5.800, 5.820, 5.840, 5.860GHz).